 Dr. Simran Sharma is a Public Health and Preventive Medicine resident physician at the University of Calgary.
 She joined the PARA Executive to advocate for her friends and colleagues in residency.
 As the Alberta Medical Association Ambassador, she aims to foster collaboration between PARA and AMA, thereby advancing the interests of residents and supporting the future physicians of Alberta.
 Dr. Sharma enjoys astronomy, sudoku and exploring the mountains.
 She recently took up film photography to document her adventures.

 As Manager of Communications, Kiersten leads the strategic direction and execution of communication initiatives for PARA.
-With over 14 years of experience, she excels in crafting compelling messages and fostering positive relationships with members and partners.
+With PARA since 2016, she excels in crafting compelling messages and fostering positive relationships with members and partners.
 Driven by a commitment to excellence and a goal to draft impactful professional content, Kiersten continuously seeks to innovate and enhance PARA’s communication efforts.

 Beyond her professional realm, Kiersten is passionate about baking, traveling, reading and enjoying quality time with her two young children and husband.